How Ominous is the Premonition of Future Global Warming?: Abstract

-We apply our ideas to datasets available from the Intergovernmental Panel on Climate Change (IPCC) website.
-The best GCM models selected by our method under different assumptions on future climate change scenarios do not convincingly support the present global warming pattern when only the future predictions are considered known.

-We also consider all the GCM models under given assumptions on any particular future climate change scenario as an ensemble, which we model as multivariate time series, based on multidimensional Gaussian processes.
-Our results in the multivariate cases emphatically demonstrate that if the future GCM predictions are believed to be true, then the current global warming phenomenon must be highly unlikely.
-In other words, the GCM predictions available at the IPCC website do not seem to adequately represent the future climate change.
+While the reality of current global warming is undeniable, the reliability of GCM forecasts remains open to scrutiny.
+In this study, we undertake a systematic evaluation of these forecasts using our recently developed Bayesian multiple testing framework for model selection in inverse regression problems.
+Our central question is: {\it How likely is the current global warming pattern, assuming the future projections of the GCMs are correct?} This reframes the typical forecasting paradigm into an inverse regression setting, where the present is treated as unknown and inferred from future outcomes.
+Our framework coherently combines this inverse formulation with conventional forward modeling to identify the best-fitting models.

+To model the temporal dynamics of global temperature, we adopt a nonparametric compositional Gaussian process (GP) emulator that treats the climate system as an unknown black-box process.
+Using data from the Intergovernmental Panel on Climate Change (IPCC), we find that GCMs which perform best under various future scenarios still fail to convincingly account for the observed warming trend -- if one assumes only their projected future data are accurate.

+We further analyze ensemble forecasts from all GCMs under each scenario as multivariate time series governed by multidimensional GPs.
+The inverse-fit results from this multivariate framework strongly reinforce the conclusions drawn from the univariate analysis: assuming the GCMs’ future predictions are valid, the observed global warming pattern appears highly improbable.
+This casts serious doubt on the representativeness of IPCC-endorsed GCM projections.

-What is more, using our Gaussian process idea, we forecast the future temperature time series given the current one.
-Interestingly, our results do not support drastic future global warming predicted by almost all the GCM models.
-Indeed, we show that except the predictions of the best GCM model in the ``Commitment" scenario, none other fall in the high density regions of our Bayesian forecasted time series. \\[2mm] {\bf Keywords:} {\it Bayesian multiple testing for model selection; General circulation models; Global warming; Inverse regression; Multivariate Gaussian process; Parallel computing.}
+Lastly, we offer our own forecasts of future global temperatures based solely on the historical data, using our GP-based model.
+These forecasts do not support the drastic warming trends predicted by most GCMs.
+In fact, only the projections under the ``Commitment" scenario fall within the high-density regions of our Bayesian forecast distributions. \\[2mm] {\bf Keywords:} {\it Bayesian multiple testing for model selection; General circulation models; Global warming; Inverse regression; Multivariate Gaussian process; Parallel computing.}